Russian gas pipeline vexes US charm offensive in Germany | Politics

 - Germany

 "We are engaging in these talks," he said.
-"We are aware of the expectations from Washington and it is of the utmost importance."
-Maas said that Germany is also speaking with Ukraine and other countries bypassed by the pipeline with an eye toward guaranteeing them an alternate energy supply.
+"We are aware of the expectations from Washington and it is of the utmost importance.''
+Maas said that Germany is also speaking with Ukraine and other countries bypassed by the pipeline with an eye toward guaranteeing them an alternative energy supply.

 "There is a whole host of ways and means and approaches that we are discussing but we are not discussing them in public," Maas said.